timmcginley/Agile/Systems/Site/README.md

 # Site
 This system includes:
-* the conceptual origin of the process in the [design grid]
+* The conceptual origin of the process in the [design grid]
-* an opportunity for the inclusion of biodiversity strategies
+* An opportunity for the inclusion of biodiversity strategies
 * A store of catalysing element for a 'real' biological building growth process
 * The resistor and transferer of structural load from the building
 * Control water runoff, capture, cleaning and cloud burst scenarios